KelvinShadewing/brux-gdk/docs/en/audio.md

 * <a name="setAudioDriver"></a>**`setAudioDriver( kind )`**

-  > [!NOTE]
-  > This should only be run BEFORE loading files.
+  > NOTE: This should only be run BEFORE loading files.
 Otherwise you lose audio completely!

   Sets the audio driver to whatever value is specified.
 0 is Null, 1 is SDL2.